LinkedIn ads can help your business reach professional audiences who have up to 2 times the buying power compared to other platforms.

 2. LinkedIn Inbound Marketing

-In this pillar, we are using content marketing to attract and nurture LinkedIn the leads we have connected within the previous pillar.
-This is done through sharing thoughtful content on a daily/weekly basis.
+In this pillar, we are using content marketing to attract and nurture LinkedIn the leads we have connected with in the previous pillar.
+This is done by sharing thoughtful content on a daily/weekly basis.

 By creating this content, your goal is to attract and nurture future clients until they are ready to be helped.
 This is an example message I got on the 19th of May 2020.